New Care Pathways Successfully Reduce Opioid Usage for Benign, Malignant Urology Patients

 “The data is clear that we’re in the midst of an opioid epidemic,” Raman said.
 “We encourage practitioners to look at their own practices and think about what changes they can make to reduce opioid prescribing.
 Even small modifications can make a big difference.”

-Fellowship: Laparoscopic and Robotic Surgery, University of Texas Southwestern Medical Center, Dallas, Texas
+Fellowship: Urology, University of Texas Southwestern Medical Center, Dallas

 Connect with Jay D. Raman, MD, on Doximity

-Assistant professor, Department of Surgery, Division of Urology, Penn State Health Milton S. Hershey Medical Center
+Associate professor, Department of Urology, Penn State Health Milton S. Hershey Medical Center

 Fellowship: University of Wisconsin Hospitals and Clinics, Madison, WI